-These financial statements have been prepared on a going concern basis under the historical cost convention.
+These financial statements have been prepared on a going concern basis, under the historical cost convention.

-The preparation of financial statements in conformity with FRS 102 requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with FRS 102 requires the use of certain key assumptions concerning the future, and other key sources of estimation uncertainty at the reporting date.
 It also requires the directors to exercise their judgement in the process of applying the company's accounting policies.
 The areas involving a higher degree of judgement or areas where assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are disclosed in note 4.